Get Matched With Health Services Programs

 Earning Potential for LPN Graduates

 Licensed practical nurses make a good living.
-Their skill and knowledge are badly needed in the United States.
+Their skill and knowledge are needed throughout the United States.
 With an ongoing shortage of nurses of all educational levels, healthcare settings all offer a good median annual salary that reflects the value these professionals offer.
+The profession is currently losing many professionals and there is expected to be around 3% increase in the number of roles available from 2023 to 2033.

 Difference, Impact of Pay from Earning an AA with Experience, Salaries

 Licensed practical nurses have about 12 months of education backing up their healing work.
 Comparing their entry-level median annual salary to that of a certified nurse assistant (CNA), it’s easy to see that their hours of study will pay off.
-Where the CNA earns $15,000 median annual salary at the entry level, that of the LPN is noticeably higher—$28,000.
-The Bureau of Labor Statistics (BLS) states that the lowest 10% earned less than $32,970, so it’s easy to see that their pay is roughly double that of a CNA.
+Where a nursing assistant earns a median of $38,130 all together.
+The income of an LPN is noticeably higher.

 Find Online Health Services Schools